googlecloudrobotics/core/docs/concepts/app-management.md

 `cloudrobotics.com/copy-to-chart-namespaces=true`, it will be copied into all namespaces created by the chart-assignment-controller.
 This is useful for cluster-specific license keys that can be used by applications.

+## Opt a pod out of status checking

+During rollout, the chart-assignment-controller checks for Pods in the rollout being `Running` or `Completed`.
+In some cases, this check is not necessary or might need to be opted out of.
+In this case, add a label `cloudrobotics.com/opt-out-error-checking=true` to your pods.
+Adding this instructs the chart-assignment-controller to not block the status from reaching `Ready`.